MSubham06/LandingPageX/README.md

 ## ⭐ Support This Project

-If you found this useful, please give it a ⭐ on GitHub — it really helps!
+If you found this useful, please give it a ⭐ on GitHub, it really helps!